Web Conventions Definition:

 - Red is for error – Don’t use red or pink as a font colour because red is strongly associated with error messages and mistakes.
 Pink can easily be perceived as red depending upon the background (e.g. saturated dark blue).
 This pre-dates the internet of course as many generations of school children and students have become accustomed to teachers correcting mistakes with red pen.

 - Standard icons – The meaning of certain icons such as the shopping cart or envelope are instantly recognisable by web users.
 Avoid changing icons to less recognisable images as this will just confuse and annoy customers.
+Even the popular hamburger icon which is used in so many different contexts has been found to be sub-optimal in most experiments and works best with a ‘Menu’ label.

 - Clear naming – Labels allow us to categorise items and also refer to them by name.
 Ensure you use clear, descriptive names that people can instantly tell what they refer to as otherwise this can result in confusion and frustration.
+For web forms avoid using labels as placeholder text as this can create usability issues.

 Conversion marketing – Glossary of Conversion Marketing.